ImperialCollegeLondon/unit_testing_Cpp_exercises/README.md

 In order to run the examples in this repository, you need a C++ compiler (supporting C++14 or newer) and CMake (version 3.11 or newer).

+For this course, we will be using [GoogleTest], a popular and easy-to-use testing framework.
+If you compile your code against the GoogleTest libraries, you will have a test executable, which when run will execute your tests.
+CMake provides a convenient tool called [CTest] for executing your project's tests (with whatever framework you are using in a convenient manner), which also integrates with a variety of IDEs (see below).

 On Ubuntu, you can install your dependencies like this:

 ```sh